This post contains affiliate links.

 |2019||130 million pigs slaughtered for the pig industry Millions of female pigs reported being confined during pregnancy|

 As you can see, even though pigs and boars are similar species, domesticated pigs tend to make more headlines than boars.
 One of the biggest concerns that arise when discussing domesticated pigs is the welfare of the pigs.
-(Source: Farm Sanctuary)
+Pigs are highly intelligent creatures who are underestimated by the general public.

 Pigs, hogs, and boars are very different in some respects.
 They have different scientific names, sizes, habitats, populations, diets, and lifespans.
 Depending on who you are talking to, pig, hog, and boar may be used interchangeably.